bx-r0/Game_Key_RE/Diablo_II/RE/README.md

 ## Alphabet validation

 The first stop along the way is function `0x004146a0`.
-Its purpose essentially is to validate that the characters in the entered key are in an allowed set, but it goes about it in an obscured way.
+This function essentially checks if each character in the entered key are in an allowed set.
+However, it goes about it in an interesting but obscured way.

-Some code can be seen below:
+Some Ghidra code can be seen below:

 ```c
 undefined4 CHECK_ALPHABET(byte *KEY_STR)